 Saving the Bats

 According to the University of Florida IFAS Extension service, bat populations are in decline across the country.
-They struggle against habitat destruction caused by urban development, as well as increasing pesticide and herbicide use.
-If you want to learn more about why it’s important to save the bats, check out the National Wildlife Federation’s bat facts as well as the website of Bat Conservation International.
+They struggle against habitat destruction caused by urban development and increasing pesticide and herbicide use.
+If you want to learn more about why it’s essential to save bats, check out the National Wildlife Federation’s bat facts as well as the website of Bat Conservation International.

-Have we convinced you yet that bats are awesome?
+Have we convinced you yet that bats are fantastic?
 If you agree, consider doing your part to encourage bats to roost on your property.
-In return, they’ll eat their weight many times over in mosquitoes and other flying pests.
+In return, they’ll eat their weight often in mosquitoes and other flying pests.

-Just having bats on your property won’t completely eliminate mosquitoes from your property, but it will help.
-Having a mosquito control plan in place at your home will help prevent mosquito harborage areas and protect you and your family from dangerous diseases, including the Zika virus.
+Just having bats on your property won’t eliminate mosquitoes from your property, but it will help.
+A mosquito control plan at your home will help prevent mosquito harborage areas and protect you and your family from dangerous diseases, including the Zika virus.

-As you are creating a welcome environment for bats, you will want to make sure that bats aren’t actually roosting inside your home.
-Dozens of bats can live on a single roof tile and their guano can cause lung disease and allergies.
-As beneficial as bats are, they can spread fatal diseases to humans, including rabies and histoplasmosis through bites, saliva or droppings.
-If you do think bats have taken up residence in your residence, contact a pest control professional to remove the bats and seal your roof to prevent re-entry.
+As you create a welcoming environment for bats, you will want to ensure that bats aren’t roosting inside your home.
+Dozens of bats can live on a single roof tile, and their guano can cause lung disease and allergies.
+As beneficial as bats are, they can spread fatal diseases to humans, including rabies and histoplasmosis, through bites, saliva, or droppings.
+If you think bats have taken up residence, contact a pest control professional to remove the bats and seal your roof to prevent re-entry.

 Need a Hand?

-If you’d like help controlling mosquitoes or other common pests on your property, ABC Home & Commercial Services can help.
-You can count on our experts to have the knowledge and experience about local pests and wildlife to make recommendations on how to rid your property of aggravating insects and other pests.
-We work with homeowners to come up with creative solutions to handle even the most perplexing pest problems.
+If you’d like to help control mosquitoes or other common pests on your property, ABC Home & Commercial Services can help.
+You can count on our experts with knowledge and experience about local pests and wildlife to recommend how to rid your property of aggravating insects and other pests.
+We work with homeowners to develop creative solutions for even the most perplexing pest problems.